knowii-oss/knowii/CONTRIBUTING.md

 - API Controllers are registered in the `routes/api.php` file
 - API Controllers should include OpenAPI annotations
 - They should NOT validate the input (not their responsibility)
-- They should delegate operations to a dedicated controller (e.g., CreateCommunity)
+- They should delegate operations to a dedicated action classes (e.g., CreateCommunity)
-- They should not catch exceptions returned by the business controllers (that handle validation).
+- They should not catch exceptions returned by the action classes (that handle validation).
 Those are handled by the global exception handler (without leaking sensitive information)
 - They should leverage the ApiResponses trait to return consistent responses

 Data flow:

-- Request > API Controller > Business Controller (input validation, business validation, ...) > Database
+- Request > API Controller > Action class (authorization, input validation, business validation, ...) > Database
-- Business Controller > API Controller > ApiResponses > Response
+- Action class > API Controller > ApiResponses > Response
-- OR Business Controller > Exception > Global Exception Handler > Response
+- OR Action class > Exception > Global Exception Handler > Response

 #### OpenAPI